ashwanikhemani/Map-Reduce/JunitTestCoverage/README.md

 2. The JunitTestCoverage application is used to create a program using the map/reduce model for parallelizing software testing .

+JunitTestCoverage : This class results in mapping the line number of different classes with the junits they are covered by

+The input to the above application is the coverage reports , the mapper computes the line numbers and test name corresponding to the lines and gives the it to the reducer to give the list of junit test for a line number

-JunitTestCoverage : This class results in mapping the line number of different classes with the junits they are covered by JunitTestCoverageSorted : This class give the results sorted line of codes by the number of junit that cover them in descending order .
+JunitTestCoverageSorted : This class give the results sorted line of codes by the number of junit that cover them in descending order .

 3. The above application was then tested on cloudera platform with hadoop installation using below steps :